Workshops

 Facilitator: Simon Fieldhouse, Adaptive Cultures

-This session uses a range of approaches in real time to help people see beyond what they currently observe in the contexts they are in.
+This session uses a range of approaches in real time to help people see beyond what they currently observe in their contexts.
 We work through how to increase curiosity, noticing and how to recognise the edge of our thinking and expand possibilities.
-Outcomes – participants will leave with a broader view of their context, notice where the limits of their current view are and have tools to continue the work ongoing.
+Outcomes – participants will leave with a broader view of their context, notice where the limits of their current view are, and have tools to continue the ongoing work.

 Workshop Five - PM